 Identify the symptoms

 Turnover is a key HR metric and tends to be understood by leadership as a serious risk.
-If you are looking to leverage people analytics, retention is a great place to start.
+If you are looking to leverage people analytics, employee retention is a great place to start.

 Key areas of focus